stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 Had any of the Old Ones shifted north ahead of the creeping ice-cap?
 Existing geology shews no trace of their presence.
 Had the frightful Mi-Go been still a menace in the outer land world of the north?
-Could one be sure of what might or might not linger even to this day in the lightless and unplumbed abysses of earth&rsquo;s deepest waters?
-Those things had seemingly been able to withstand any amount of pressure&mdash;and men of the sea have fished up curious objects at times.
+Could one be sure of what might or might not linger even to this day in the lightless and unplumbed abysses of earth's deepest waters?
+Those things had seemingly been able to withstand any amount of pressure--and men of the sea have fished up curious objects at times.
 And has the killer-whale theory really explained the savage and mysterious scars on antarctic seals noticed a generation ago by Borchgrevingk?

-  The specimens found by poor Lake did not enter into these guesses, for their geologic setting proved them to have lived at what must have been a very early date in the land city&rsquo;s history.
+  The specimens found by poor Lake did not enter into these guesses, for their geologic setting proved them to have lived at what must have been a very early date in the land city's history.
 They were, according to their location, certainly not less than thirty million years old; and we reflected that in their day the sea-cavern city, and indeed the cavern itself, had no existence.
 They would have remembered an older scene, with lush Tertiary vegetation everywhere, a younger land city of flourishing arts around them, and a great river sweeping northward along the base of the mighty mountains toward a far-away tropic ocean.

-  And yet we could not help thinking about these specimens&mdash;especially about the eight perfect ones that were missing from Lake&rsquo;s hideously ravaged camp.
-There was something abnormal about that whole business&mdash;the strange things we had tried so hard to lay to somebody&rsquo;s madness&mdash;those frightful graves&mdash;the amount   and nature
+  And yet we could not help thinking about these specimens--especially about the eight perfect ones that were missing from Lake's hideously ravaged camp.
+There was something abnormal about that whole business--the strange things we had tried so hard to lay to somebody's madness--those frightful graves--the amount   and nature
-of the missing material&mdash;Gedney&mdash;the unearthly toughness of those archaic monstrosities, and the queer vital freaks the sculptures now shewed the race to have.&nbsp;.&nbsp;.&nbsp;.
+of the missing material--Gedney--the unearthly toughness of those archaic monstrosities, and the queer vital freaks the sculptures now shewed the race to have. . . .
 Danforth and I had seen a good deal in the last few hours, and were prepared to believe and keep silent about many appalling and incredible secrets of primal Nature.